 1. Kawaguchiko Lake

 Recommendation: Must-visit!
 It is the perfect spot for you to enjoy a scenic view with a cup of hot chocolate in hand to keep yourself warm while you’re in deep thoughts and reflecting on life.
 There are also a lot of cafes and souvenir shops that are within walking distance.
 And if you get bored staring at the lake, there are plenty of hills and hiking trails around to explore!
-You don’t have to worry about accessibility; there are many public buses that come here from Kawaguchiko Station!
+You don’t have to worry about accessibility as there are many public buses that come here from Kawaguchiko Station!

 Also read: Exploring Japan: 9 Easy Day Trips from Tokyo